LennyTheIntern/TPU_accelerated_rasPi3_aimbot_valorant/README.md

 Note:

 that I will not be sharing any modals that I end up training for this project, becuse I do not want them to be used to cheat.
-I have provide the script that I used to quantize the Tensor Flow graphs becuse it has alot of other uses beyond this aimbot.
+I have provided the script that I used to quantize the Tensor Flow graphs becuse it has alot of other uses beyond this aimbot.

 ![image](https://user-images.githubusercontent.com/84061212/128445701-0983c2fa-cfbb-4f09-8971-62a897320144.png)